morgen-peschke/trans-factsheet/README.md

           many years."_
-        * _"GnRHa has been used in the treatment of gender dysphoria** since the mid 1990s**, and their efficacy in delaying puberty in adolescents is documented by **numerous studies and scientific publications**" (21 scientific studies are then listed)_
+        * _"GnRHa has been used in the treatment of gender dysphoria** since the mid 1990s**, and their efficacy in delaying puberty in adolescents is documented by **numerous studies and scientific publications**" (21 scientific studies are then listed)._
 * [Costa et al. 15](https://onlinelibrary.wiley.com/doi/abs/10.1111/jsm.13034)
-    * Study of **201 kids** between the ages of 12-17 with gender dysphoria
+    * Study of **201 kids** between the ages of 12-17 with gender dysphoria.
-    * Subjects were assessed for psychosocial functioning utilizing the Children's Global Assessment Scale (CGAS), which indicated positive mental health outcomes after puberty suppression
+    * Subjects were assessed for psychosocial functioning utilizing the Children's Global Assessment Scale (CGAS), which indicated positive mental health outcomes after puberty suppression.
-        * _"The CGAS is one of the most widely used rating scales designed to measure how children and adolescents function psychosocially in daily life"_
+        * _"The CGAS is one of the most widely used rating scales designed to measure how children and adolescents function psychosocially in daily life."_
     * _"Results from this study indicate that **psychological support is associated with a better psychosocial functioning** in GD adolescents, especially if presenting psychological/psychiatric problems.
 Moreover, **puberty suppression** was associated with a **further improvement in global functioning**.
-Finally, global functioning improved steadily over time in GD adolescents receiving both psychological support and GnRHa [blockers]"_
+Finally, global functioning improved steadily over time in GD adolescents receiving both psychological support and GnRHa [blockers]."_
     * Results also showed slightly higher CGAS scores for the sample group that was "immediately eligible" for puberty blockers compared to the "delayed eligible" group that only received psychological support, although with such a small sample size the researchers ultimately consider this difference negligible.